AutoCAD

 - GPU: 4–8 GB VRAM, DirectX 12.
 Consumer cards work — no certified GPU needed.

-- Storage: NVMe SSD for fast file open and autosave performance.
+- Storage: NVMe SSD for fast file open and autosave.

 No — unlike SolidWorks, AutoCAD works fine with consumer RTX graphics cards for most 2D and 3D work.

-AutoCAD is primarily a 2D drafting tool with 3D capability.
+AutoCAD is primarily a 2D drafting tool.
 Revit is a full BIM platform where the building model contains intelligent data.
-Many practices use both — AutoCAD for detailed technical drawings, Revit for construction documentation.
+Many practices use both.

-See our custom AutoCAD workstation builds — spec’d for 2D drafting through to full 3D + Revit workflows.
-Starting from $800.
+Custom AutoCAD workstations spec’d for 2D drafting through to full 3D + Revit workflows.
+Starting from $600.